AlfredHealth

 HIV is not the same as AIDS.
 If left untreated, HIV can lead to AIDS.
 However, with current, highly effective HIV treatments available, AIDS is now extremely uncommon in Australia.

-You can become infected with HIV if you have sex without a condom or share injecting drug equipment with someone who has tested positive for HIV.
+You can become infected with HIV if you have sex without a condom or share injecting drug equipment with someone who has a detectable HIV viral load.

 HIV can be passed on by: